afs/afs.github.io/shacl-datasets.md

 The graphs of the shapes dataset can be used to group shapes.
 If a `shx:targetGraph` triple has a graph name as subject, then the target rule is applied as the default rule for all shapes in that shapes graph.
-Teh shape graph graph name does not need to correspond to any graph in the data to be validated.
+The shape graph graph name does not need to correspond to any graph in the data to be validated.

 ```
 GRAPH <#g> {